DBGB Kitchen & Bar

 DBGB

-I didn’t think DBGB was my kind of place.
-The name itself seemed like an unnecessary wink at the gentrification that’s been creeping up the Bowery above Houston Street.
-The shell of CBGB, a block away, has become a marketplace for designer fashion, and the upscale hotels and condos popping up around it are rapidly transforming the strip into a frolicking ground for the rich and fabulous.
-DBGB, housed in one of these shiny new monoliths, is chef Daniel Boulud’s take on a gastropub, and reading about his restaurant Daniel–considered one of the best in New York–is what finally piqued my interest in the downtown spot.
-Even though the menu is essentially comfort food, everything we had was excellent.
-In fact, this was one of the best meals I’ve had in a while.
+I didn’t think DBGB was my kind of place, but I had one of the best meals I’ve had in a while.
+The name is a wink at the gentrification that’s been creeping up the Bowery above Houston Street.
+The shell of CBGB, a block away, has become a marketplace for designer fashion, and the upscale hotels and condos popping up around it are rapidly transforming the strip into a well-heeled playground.
+DBGB, housed in one of these shiny new monoliths, is chef Daniel Boulud’s take on elevated gastropub fare.

 DBGB

-For an entree I ordered steak frites ($28).
-The steak was a 10 oz black angus New York strip topped with peppered butter.
-I ordered it medium to medium well and it arrived I bit more well done than I would have liked, but it was tender and perfectly seasoned.
-The fries were fantastic, with a perfect thickness and crisp outer shell.
+For an entree I ordered steak frites ($28), a 10 oz New York strip topped with peppered butter, that was both tendered and perfectly seasoned.
+The fries were fantastic, with a perfect thickness and crispness.
 The steak came with a small salad of watercress dressed with zesty vinaigrette, and I also ordered a side of buttery broccoli rabe ($7) for added greenery.
 It was a good-sized portion, and anyone who knows me knows I rarely clean my plate.
 This time I ate ALL OF IT.

 DBGB